SALTR/saltr-as3-sdk/README.md

 - saltr - main and root package for the library;
 - saltr.game - the game related classes contained here;
-- saltr.game.cavas2d - classes related to 2D games;
+- saltr.game.canvas2d - classes related to 2D games;
 - saltr.game.matching - classes related to matching or board based games;
 - saltr.game.repository - local data repository classes (implementation widely varies with the platform);
 - saltr.game.status - status classes representing warnings and error statuses withing library code;
 - saltr.game.utils - helper or utility classes;

+New packages supporting new gameplays and genres will be be added to saltr.game package.

 4. DOCUMENTATION